barret50cal3011/Funds-Amentals/README.md

 ## Problem

-The people don't know how to use a stock market.
-We discover that the people around us *including us*, this is a little disappointing because the people are losing a great possibility; we are not saying that you will solve are your finance problems investing in the stock market, we want that more people know about this market and discover the possibilities that it offer.
+We discover that the people around us *including us* don't usually know how to use a stock market, this is a little disappointing because the they are losing a great possibility; we are not saying that you will solve are your finance problems investing in the stock market but we want that more people know about the stock market and discover the possibilities that it offer.

 ## Solution

-To solve this situation, we intend to make a game that simulates stock market behavior For simplicity purposes the game will initially be a text base game, it means that all the operations and interactions that you will have with this *game*, will be by Terminal.
-We decide to make this like a game because the stock market it's like a game, you have to sort some problems if you want to reach an objective (like winning money), make predictions and decide about how you will react to face the problems for not losing the game (losing all your actives).
+To solve this situation, we intend to make a game that simulates a stock market behavior.
+For simplicity purposes the game will initially be a text base game, which means that all the operations and interactions that you will have with this *game*, will be by Terminal.
+We decide to make this like a game because games are very good tools to teach different skills.
+With this game we intend to teach how a stock market changes when different events in the world happen.
+The player will learn to make predictions and earn money based on this events.
 It will be like a kindergarten for new investors, including some important thing but not having all the thing that happens in a stock market (at the moment).

 ## How we approach the problem